chetanyamahana/team_ANY/README.md

 ![mongodb](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)
 ![expressjs](	https://img.shields.io/badge/Express%20js-000000?style=for-the-badge&logo=express&logoColor=white)

-#### The project uses ReactJS as the main framework , Bootstrap and TailwindCSS for frontend ,NodeJS and ExpressJS for backend and Flask for integrating the NLP models for identifying harmful/abusive text.
-The NLP models are trained on suitable datasets using Python packages, such as Tensorflow and Keras.
-MongoDB is used as the main database, for storing all the blogs, content and user information.
+#### The project uses ReactJS as the main framework and TailwindCSS for frontend ,NodeJS for backend .
+MongoDB is used as the main database, for storing all the user, mechanic and Chat information.

 ##Contributors:
 * Anubhav Pandey